ovh/docs/pages/web/emails/feature_filters/guide.en-gb.md

 ## Objective

-Mit einem Filter können Sie Bedingungen für eingehende E-Mails in Ihrem E-Mail-Account konfigurieren und darauf basierende Aktionen festlegen.
+With a filter you can configure conditions for incoming emails in your email account and set actions based on them.

-For example: you can automatically delete any email tagged as spam by our spam protection to be deleted.
+For example: you can automatically delete emails tagged as spam by our spam protection to be deleted.

 - Condition: email subject contains *[SPAM]*
 - Action: delete email